 The Environmental Benefits of ACC Huts

-Backcountry camping, whether in developed or undeveloped sites, is both land intensive and can lead to degradation of flora and fauna over time.
+Conversely, backcountry camping, whether in developed or undeveloped sites, is both land intensive and can lead to degradation of flora and fauna over time.
 Unless privies are provided, human waste can also pose a significant environmental and health issue.
 Where privies are provided, removal of human wastes can be difficult.
 As well, backcountry camping involves ongoing potential for human/wildlife conflicts.

 By centralizing and managing these impacts, ACC huts significantly reduce the environmental impact of backcountry travel in a number of ways.